JoshuaCapron64/cse212-final-project/welcome.md

 Student email: cap17008@byui.edu

-Hello, and welcome to my tutorial!
-In this tutorial, I will be showcasing the usage of three integral Data Structures using the Python programming language, namely Queue, Set, and Tree.
+Hello, and welcome to my Data Structure tutorial!
+I will be showcasing the usage of three integral Data Structures using the Python programming language, namely Queue, Set, and Tree.
 Links to each tutorial can be found below.

 Queue: